US health regulator authorises Pfizer's COVID pill

 Nirmatrelvir blocks the action of an enzyme the virus needs to replicate, while ritonavir slows down nirmatrelvir's breakdown so it remains in the body for longer and at higher levels.

-Possible side effects include impaired sense of taste, diarrhoea, high blood pressure and muscle aches, the FDA said.
+Possible side effects include impaired sense of taste, diarrhea, high blood pressure and muscle aches, the FDA said.

 There are also potential harmful interactions for people using other drugs, and using Paxlovid in people with uncontrolled or undiagnosed HIV-1 infection may lead to HIV-1 drug resistance, the agency added.

-Independent experts voted in favour of that treatment by a narrow margin, but expressed concerns surrounding its safety, such as potential harm to foetuses and possible damage to DNA.
+Independent experts voted in favour of that treatment by a narrow margin, but expressed concerns surrounding its safety, such as potential harm to fetuses and possible damage to DNA.

 The two treatments work in different ways inside the body, and Pfizer's pill is not thought to carry the same level of concerns.
 Merck's treatment has been greenlit by Britain and Denmark.